clydelhui/clydelhui.github.io/about.md

+---
+layout: page
+title: about
+permalink: /about/
+---

 Hi there!
 I am Clyde Lhui, an undergraduate Computer Science student from the National University of Singapore.

 I'm currently also taking a second major in Physics.